TheGoodlike13/liberty_or_death/README.md

 I continue following the advice from [#slapped_8](#slapped_8).
 I extract the archive, then start reviewing the text files.
 The license seems OK.
 But I still don't understand a lot of the things mentioned there.
-Maybe I need a quick `openLDAP for dummies` first.
+Maybe I need a quick `openldap for dummies` first.

 The search leads me to [#dummy_slap](#dummy_slap) which does have `apt` commands.
 Well, why didn't you say so in the first place?
 Let's follow this instead.